 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 1- As for your query, it seems that you judged the matter according to your previous feelings towards that man.
 From your words, there is no betrayal; rather, it is a chance for your wife to perform Hajj.

 2- So, as long as the offer does not include any violation of the Shari`ah laws or the local laws of your country, go ahead and let your wife enjoy performing Hajj.

-Responding to your question, Dr. Muhammad Salama, PhD in Islamic Studies in English and an Assistant Professor at the Faculty of Islamic Science, Al-Madinah International University, states:
+Responding to your question, Dr. Muhammad Salama, PhD in Islamic Studies in English and an Associate Professor at the Faculty of Islamic Science, Al-Madinah International University, states: